adamspd/django-appointment-doc/django-appt-doc/topics/overview.md

 # Overview

 > **Warning**: Note that this documentation is still under construction, thus not complete.
+I will try to finish it
+> while maintaining the package's development.
+If you have any questions or need help, feel free to reach out to me.
 > {style="warning"}

 [![Python compatible version](https://img.shields.io/endpoint?url=https://raw.githubusercontent.com/adamspd/django-appointment/main/python_compatible.json)](https://github.com/adamspd/django-appointment/blob/main/compatibility_matrix.md)